stsurya/Linux/LinuxCommands/FileOps/Find.md

   `find ./ -perm 777`<br>
   ❌ No, you cannot directly use symbolic permission values (rwx) in find -perm.<br>
   ✅ You must use numeric (octal) values like 777, 664, 755, etc.<br>

+# Locate Command

+- `locate` command quickly searches for files by name using a prebuild database.
+- `locate` command doesn't care about your current directory.It searches the entire indexed database, which includes paths like /etc, /home, /usr, etc.You don’t give it a path — you just give it a file name or pattern.

+`locate file_name`

+**⚡ Pros:**

+- Super fast because it doesn't search the disk in real time.
+- Good for quick name-based lookups.

+**⚠️ Cons:**

+- Might be outdated if files were recently added/deleted.
+- Doesn't let you filter by size, date, permissions, etc.